Lilian-Alhalabi/Elegant-Gems-Jewelry-E-commerce-Platform/README.md

 # 💎 Elegant Gems - Jewelry E-commerce Platform

 A sophisticated, full-stack e-commerce web application designed for high-end jewelry retail.
-This project demonstrates a complete integration of frontend design and backend functionality.
+This project demonstrates a complete integration of frontend aesthetics and backend functionality using **PHP** and **MySQL**.

 ## 🚀 Live Demo